As of September 2018, our new SENDCo contacts are:

 1.45% of children are identified as having SEND linked to Physical and Sensory

 Class teachers, support staff, parents/carers and the pupils themselves will be the first to notice a difficulty with learning.
 At Coltishall Primary School we ensure that assessment of educational needs, directly involves the pupil, their parents/carer and of course their teacher.
 The Special Educational Needs and Disabilities Co-ordinator (SENDCo) will also support with the identification of barriers to learning.
 We have a range of assessment tools available within school and through our SENDCo consultant.

 For some learners we may want to seek advice from specialist teams.
 In our school and cluster we have access to various specialist services but these may have to be commissioned from our school budget.
-We also have our own Parent Support Adviser in school who supports pupils and parents.
 We have access to services universally provided by Norfolk County Council, which are described below:

 the agencies used by the school include: